-Justin Gignac and Claire Wasserman will give you a 50-minute intro to the essentials of going it on your own.
-This masterclass is meant to be an overview, laying the foundation for going freelance and all the things to consider.
+Learn how to build a profitable freelance business completely from scratch and gain the tools needed to succeed.
+This course lays the foundation for going freelance and all the things to consider.
 The goal is to empower, enlighten, educate, and arm everyone with the itch to go freelance!

 Kickstart your freelancing career!